Two-loop QCD corrections to the $V\to q\bar{q}g$ helicity amplitudes with axial-vector couplings: The helicity amplitudes

 With these definitions, we consider the quantity

-where $A^{\mu \rho}_{\lambda_{q_1} \lambda_{\bar q_2}} $ is obtained from the general decomposition for the amplitude in~\eqref{eq:AAV} by fixing quark and gluon helicities.
+where $A^{\mu \rho}_{\lambda_{\bar q_1}\lambda_{q_2} } $ is obtained from the general decomposition for the amplitude in~\eqref{eq:AAV} by fixing quark and gluon helicities.
+We stress that this means that we assign helicities according to the handedness of the outgoing fermions.
 We consider for definiteness the case of left-handed quark and lepton currents.
-By considering the vector and axial-vector current separately, we can write for both independently in spinor helicity formalism as
+By considering the vector and axial-vector current separately, we can write for both in spinor helicity formalism as

-where the suffixes $(v,a)$ indicate the vector and axial-vector parts.
+where the superscrpt $(v,a)$ indicate the vector and axial-vector parts.
 The coefficients $\alpha_i$ encompass the contribution from the former while the $\beta_i$ indicate the latter.
 They can be written in terms of the original form factors as

 We stress that both the vector and the axial-vector part can be decomposed in terms of the same spinor structures.

 Similarly, for the opposite choice of the gluon helicity we find

 where